 Connor Baty is thrilled to bring his vision of the Exit 63 Theatre company to Chicago, directing two shows out of the gate, Very Still and Hard to See and the Chicago premiere of Treefall.
 He graduated from the Boston Conservatory with an emphasis in directing, where he directed the musical comedy Zombie Prom, Christopher Durang's Naomi in the Living Room, Leonard Melfi's Birdbath, and his own devised production of J.M.
 Barrie's Peter Pan.
-On stage in Chicago he has been seen in the Jeff Nominated Violet with Griffin Theatre, as Ray in The Beauty Queen of Leenane with Bluebird Arts, Grindr the Opera at the Chicago Musical Theatre Festival, and productions with Pride Films and Plays, Chicago Theatre Workshop, the Other Theatre Company, Nothing Without a Company, Piven Theatre, and Random Acts.
+On stage in Chicago he has been seen in productions with Griffin Theatre, Bluebird Arts, the Chicago Musical Theatre Festival, Pride Films and Plays, Chicago Theatre Workshop, the Other Theatre Company, Nothing Without a Company, Piven Theatre, and Random Acts.
 He has a cross-eyed cat named Kim Richards.

 Nora Lise Ulrey